-I am eating my aloe vera plant these days - the big one I recently got from a friend - but there's a problem.
-The plant is so big and heavy it is leaning over, ready to break off at the root.
-I'm having to hurry up and eat it faster than I would normally go about it.
+I was eating my aloe vera plant just a few years ago - the big one I got from a friend - but there was a problem.
+The plant was big and heavy, leaning over, ready to break off at the root.
+I had to hurry up and eat it faster than I would normally go about it.
+I have better ways to take aloe vera internally now.

-Last weekend I even scraped the gel out of 3 of those big fat leaves and put it in a jar for a friend who is tormented by shingles.
-So now Anna is eating my aloe vera too.
+One weekend I even scraped the gel out of 3 of those big fat leaves and put it in a jar for a friend who is tormented by shingles.
+So then Anna was eating my aloe vera too.

-I don't have time every day, but several different days now I've cut a leaf off, wiped it down (the process is described on this eat-your-aloe-vera page), sliced it open sideways, and then scraped the gel out onto a long oval plate.
-Actually, in this case the leaves are so long I'm having to cut it into half or thirds and repeat this stage several times.
+I didn't have time every day, but several different days I'd cut a leaf off, wiped it down (the process is described on this eat-your-aloe-vera page), sliced it open sideways, and then scraped the gel out onto a long oval plate.
+Actually, with the extra big plant, the leaves were so long I had to cut it into half or thirds and repeat this stage several times.
 Since I'm not quite as eager to gulp the gel down like my Dad did, I put it into my Vita-Mixer, and add some orange juice and buzz it.
-That's how I'm eating my aloe vera these days.
+That's how I was eating my aloe vera quite a while.

 When people contact me via my Reach Me form they most often ask questions about the eating of aloe vera.
 Next to that, they are wondering where they can find these plants.
 Seems they are not as available in the quantities I have had at my place.
 That raises a serious question: when I can't find enough to be eating my aloe vera for good health, what can I do?